Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Understanding Panting in New Mother Dogs

-So your dog is panting after giving birth, and you are obviously concerned about it.
-You may wonder if the room is too hot, if she is just tired from giving birth and if perhaps she is in some sort of discomfort.
+If your dog is panting after giving birth, you may wonder if the room is too hot, if she is just tired from giving birth, and if perhaps she is in some sort of discomfort.
 Things would be much easier if dogs could just talk and express how they're feeling.
-You would almost hear a new mother mother dog say "seeesh.. it's so hot in here, can you please crack that window open? these puppies are making me so hot!" or most importantly "I think I still have a puppy inside, please take me to the vet, something is wrong!"
-Instead owners are often left with lots of doubts and guesswork.
-Fortunately, veterinarians can often clear most of these doubts, but often they are also scratching their heads and need to conduct various batteries of tests until they can figure out what's really going on.
+You would almost hear a new mother dog say "yeeesh...
+It's so hot in here!
+Can you please crack that window open?
+These puppies are making me so hot!"
+Or, most importantly, she might say, "I think I still have a puppy inside me, please take me to the vet, something is wrong!"
+Instead, owners are often left with lots of doubts and guesswork.
+Fortunately, veterinarians can often clear most of these doubts, but it's not uncommon for them to scratch their heads and need to conduct various tests to figure out what's really going on.

-What causes dog panting?
-At the vet's office we used to get loads of phone calls from worried dog owners concerning panting.
-All dog owners are familiar with those rapid, respirations accompanied by open-mouth breathing and the tongue sticking out often seen on a hot day or after the dog has exercised.
-Yet, it can seem worrisome in a new mother dog especially if the room is not hot, the dog hasn't really exercised and she was just laying down in her pen nursing.
-This may seem a bit out of context, and is a reason why so many dog owners are concerned about it.
+At the vet's office, we used to get loads of phone calls from worried dog owners concerning panting.
+All dog owners are familiar with that rapid respiration, accompanied by open-mouth breathing and the tongue sticking out, often seen on a hot day or after the dog has exercised.
+However, it can seem worrisome in a new mother dog, especially if the room is not hot, the dog hasn't really exercised, and she was just laying down in her pen nursing.
+This may seem a bit out of context, and it is a reason why so many dog owners are concerned about it.
 In the next paragraph, we will discuss possible causes of mother dog panting after whelping.

-So your dog gave birth to some cute bundles of joy and every thing seems like is proceeding normally, other than the obvious panting.
-We will now go over some common and not-so-common causes of panting in mother dogs starting with the most severe causes first, but obviously, if anything concerning our out-of-the-ordinary is happening to your dog, you should see your vet.
+So your dog gave birth to some cute bundles of joy and everything seems like it is proceeding normally, other than the obvious panting.
+We will now go over some common and not-so-common causes of panting in mother dogs starting with the most severe first.
+Obviously, if anything concerning or out-of-the-ordinary is happening to your dog, you should see your vet.
 So the first step after your dog gave birth is seeing your vet.

-In this case, mother dogs are being rapidly depleted from calcium blood levels due to the high demands of nursing and this can be a life threatening condition.
-While this condition most commonly occurs around 1 to 3 weeks after giving birth, it's not unheard of occurring even during pregnancy, according to Pet Education.
+In this case, mother dogs are being rapidly depleted from calcium blood levels due to the high demands of nursing, and this can be a life-threatening condition.
+While this condition most commonly occurs around one to three weeks after giving birth, it's not unheard of occurring even during pregnancy, according to Pet Education.
 The decreased calcium levels may cause vomiting, diarrhea, loss of appetite, shaking, a stiff gait, restlessness, increased water intake, fever and panting.
 Consider though that some dogs can be stoic and will still eat and nurse as instinct tells them to take care of the pups.
 It is useless at this point to try home remedies feeding calcium supplements; the dog needs prompt veterinary attention and the administration of intravenous calcium gluconate.

 If your dog is panting and appears in discomfort, it could be she has retained placentas or puppies.
 This is why it's so important to see your vet after the new mom whelps.
-The vet may give an oxtocin "clean-out" shot that will help her uterus contract and expel any retained material.
-To learn more about symptoms of retained placentas read the article " Signs of Retained Placentas in Dogs"
+The vet may give an oxytocin "clean-out" shot that will help her uterus contract and expel any retained material.

 In some cases, the puppy's nails may be causing pain and panting can be a sign of pain.
-It's a good practice to check mother dog's nipples every now and then for signs of dog mastitis such as red, painful and hard to the touch nipples.
+It's a good practice to check the mother dog's nipples every now and then for signs of dog mastitis such as red, painful and hard-to-the-touch nipples.
 Other causes of post-whelping pain are difficult births, infections and post-operative pain if the dog underwent surgery.